 6. It is anticipated that the average revenue per user (ARPU) will be USD 369.20.
 Statista

-8. The majority of teenagers—those between the ages of 18 and 19—spend between $1,300 and $2,000 on clothes on average each year.
+8. Most teenagers between the ages of 18 and 19 spend between $1,300 and $2,000 on clothes on average each year.
 The next age groups are 12 to 14 years old, who spend between USD 500 and USD 700, and 15 to 17 years old, who spend between USD 800 and USD 1,200.
 Enterprise App

 10. The typical American has between 75 and 100+ articles of clothing.
 Enterprise App

-11. In 2021, it is projected that global consumer expenditure on apparel and footwear will reach $2,032,403.47 million.
-That might total an estimated $2,571,939.42 million by 2025. fashion united
+11. In 2026, it is projected that the global consumer apparel and footwear market will reach $1507.67. globalgrowthinsights

 12. Just 1% of well-known fashion labels reveal the proportion of workers in their supply chain who receive a livable wage.
 Looneylegs